 “Black people were integral to Jim Jones’ ambitions.
 Without black followers, and black causes to encourage and support, Jones might have ended up pastoring a tiny Methodist congregation in backwater Indiana, largely frustrated and entirely unknown” (273)

 Sunday marked the 40th anniversary of the massacre at Jonestown.
 Jim Jones is a name that many people know or have at least heard of.
 It’s a name that invokes fear and awe.
 “Mass suicide” is the story that most of know about Jonestown, but much of that is a fiction or an incomplete truth.
-Those who refused to drink the concoction of grape Flavor Aid laced with cyanide were held down and injected with the poison or executed by the armed guards with a single shot to the head.
+Those who refused to drink the concoction of grape Flavor Aid laced with cyanide were held down and injected with the poison or executed by the armed guards.
 This is how up to a third of Jonestown, nearly 300 people, met their end on November 18, 1978, murdered on Jim Jones’ command.

 When we remember Jonestown, we cannot only examine that gruesome ending.
 We have to look at what led up to it and the insidious methods used by Jones to manipulate his followers.
 Jones used white liberalism and performative allyship to target mostly poor Black folks, seduce them into his abusive cult, take their money, and orchestrate the death of over 900 people.